 While the Conservative party may have had a bit of a disaster at the latest general UK election, one area in which the party excelled was omni-channel marketing.
 Think about the Labour party’s campaign slogan.
 Can you remember it?
 It was “For the many, not the few”.
 But chances are, you didn’t remember it.
 Now consider the Conservative slogan: “Strong and stable”.
 We’re willing to bet that one has stuck in your mind.

 Great, consistent omni-channel content marketing is a key reason why the Tory slogan permeated the public consciousness so effectively.
 From social media and digital content, to TV interviews, campaign leaflets, posters, sponsored ads and more, the strength of the “Strong and stable” slogan stemmed from the consistency of the Tories’ omni-channel marketing.

 Improving consistency and coordination

 Today most digital teams have access to a huge range of tools which allow them to boost their reach online.
 What they lack are tools that aid consistency and coordination across multiple channels, both on the web and “IRL”.

 Investing in processes, reshuffles and technology which boosts these assets across mobile, TV, video, messaging, gaming, display, CRM, email, direct media and social media channels could make a huge difference to brands, enhancing brand image and ensuring consumers are engaged properly every time they interact with a business.
 As the lines between these mediums become ever-more blurred, brands which embrace omni-channel content marketing stand to win big.

 Omni-channel tools at Miappi

 We’re always looking for fresh ways to blend your valuable social media content with other areas of your marketing.
 Hence, our goal is to enhance the power of each medium.
-We’ve just launched in Beta Miappi Inserts, a tool which allows users to add dynamic, curated social media content to marketing emails, helping to engage consumers socially right in their inbox.
+We’ve launched Miappi Inserts, a tool which allows users to add dynamic, curated earned content to marketing emails, helping to engage consumers socially right in their inbox.